rohan843/cybersecurity-notes/README.md

 **Modems**: It is a device that connects a router to the internet and enables internet access to a LAN.

+**Devices and desktop computers**: These are everyday devices, such as personal computers, laptops, mobile phones, and tablets.
+Each device and desktop computer has a unique MAC address and IP address, which identify it on the network.
+They also have a network interface that sends and receives data packets.
+These devices can connect to the network via a hard wire or a wireless connection.

 While these are physical devices, many of their tasks can be performed by virtualization tools (softwares that perform network operations).